knupel/ROMANESCO-Processing/README.md

 ##LICENSE
-ROMANESCO is under the licence CeCILL.
+ROMANESCO is under the licence [CeCILL](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html).
+Romanesco is a free software.
-Romanesco is free, for the commercial use [make a donation can be good  ](http://romanescoproject.wordpress.com/download/) to support the project !
+For the commercial using [make a donation can be good  ](http://romanescoproject.wordpress.com/download/) to support the project !
 ROMANESCO 2011-2014.